DGSNA: Dynamic Generative Scene-based Noise Addition method: Experimental settings

 \subsection{Experimental parameters}

-Additionally, within the TTA system employed in this experiment, the chosen model was AudioLDM-l-full~\cite{ref42}.
-The number of diffusion steps~(\textit{ddim\_\\steps}) for the Denoising Diffusion Implicit Model~(DDIM)~\cite{ref61} was set to 200, controlling the iterations of the denoising process.
+The number of diffusion steps~(\textit{ddim\_steps}) for the Denoising Diffusion Implicit Model~(DDIM)~\citep{ref61} were set to 200, controlling the iterations of the denoising process.
 A guidance scale~(\textit{guidance\_scale}) of 2.5 was employed to steer the model's output based on provided guidance, enhancing alignment with target audio characteristics.
 The generated audio duration~(\textit{duration}) was set to 5.0 seconds.

-In our experiment, pyroomacoustics was selected as the library to implement the RIR filter.
+In our experiment, PyRoomacoustics was selected as the library to implement the RIR filter.
 The reverberation time~(\textit{rt60}) is set to 0.5 seconds, representing the time required for the sound pressure level to decrease by 60 decibels~(\textit{dB}).
 The sampling rate~(\textit{fs}) is configured to 16,000 Hz.
 The maximum specified order~(\textit{max\_order}) is limited to 1.
 The reasons for these choices are as follows:

-In indoor scenes, where the physical space is constrained and sound sources are fewer, this setting allows for the simulation of first-order echoes reflecting from the nearest surfaces without overly complicating the acoustic model.
+In indoor scenes, where the physical space is constrained, and sound sources are fewer, this setting allows for the simulation of first-order echoes reflecting from the nearest surfaces without overly complicating the acoustic model.
 This method effectively models essential reflections while preventing the unrealistic accumulation of reverberation that might result from higher-order reflections.
 Conversely, in outdoor scenes, echoes and reverberations are typically negligible due to the absence of confining structures.
 In these scenarios, reflections, due to their minimal impact, can conceptually be treated as additional sound sources, simplifying the acoustic modeling process and focusing on direct sound transmission.
 This analytical approach offers the advantage of simulating extensive acoustic environments without requiring intricate modeling of complex interactions between sound waves and environmental features, particularly beneficial in large, open spaces where such interactions are less defined.